Kenneth Dike: Publications

 His publications include the following: Report on the Preservation and Administration of Historical Records in Nigeria (1953), Trade and Politics in the Niger Delta 1830-1885 (1956), A Hundred Years of British Rule in Nigeria (1957), and The Origins of the Niger Missions (1958).

 A biography entitled Life and Thoughts of Professor Kenneth O. Dike was authored by Alexander Animalu.

 Personal life

 He and his wife, Ona, had five children.

+Death

+Dike died on the 26th of October 1983, at a hospital in Nigeria.